 A few days before the start of another school year, you might be wondering about how to spread the word about your organization.

-Here are five tips for creating an effective flyer design for your organization:
+Here are our best tips for creating a professional grade flyer for your organization:

 - Keep It Simple